Brian Cox – Por Que Precisamos Dos Exploradores

 bigger than 1.4 times the mass of the Sun.

-maior que 1,4 vezes a massa do Sol.
+maiores que 1,4 vezes a massa do Sol.

 That's quite an incredible prediction.

-Essa é uma previsão incrível.
+Essa é uma previsão bastante incrível.

 What happens when you have a star that's right on the edge of that mass?